wu-lee/rushkoff-archive/docs/_articles/on-building-tech-that-better-serves-humanity-tiffany-shlain-talks-with-douglas-rushkoff.md

 Hello!

 From: Douglas
 To: Tiffany

 Hello - and gosh!
 It's been a long time since I wrote "Cyberia" and you founded The Webbys.
 Back then we both thought the best way to promote a healthy digital society was to celebrate those who were envisioning and engineering positive, pro-social futures.
 But around the time of the AOL-Time Warner merger, around 1999, it became clear to me - and I'm guessing to you, too - that the net was about to be more about the growth of capital than the growth of culture.
 As a result, we got the surveillance economy and the attention economy, which instead of helping people create value for themselves and each other, simply use tech to extract value from people and places.

-From

-To

-Tiffany Douglas

 Right about that time is when I wrote this weird little piece for Adbusters called "The Sabbath Revolt," where I was arguing that people should adopt a "one-seventh rule."
 One day each week, not just away from tech, but away from buying and selling.
 Taking a day off would help people recalibrate their nervous systems and their social priorities.

 It kind of fell on flat ears.
-But now with Day of Unplugging and your book "24/6" and Tristan Harris con- vincing tech companies to show us how much time we're spending, I'm wondering: Is the amount of time we spend on our devices as impor- tant as how we're spending time?
+But now with Day of Unplugging and your book "24/6" and Tristan Harris convincing tech companies to show us how much time we're spending, I'm wondering: Is the amount of time we spend on our devices as important as how we're spending time?

+From

+To

+Tiffany Douglas

 For the last 10 years, my family and I unplug completely from all screens for one day a week, which has been extremely profound.
 Since we started this practice, our society has become more and more screen-obsessed